Click on an item to go

 Welcome to Amnesty International Group 22

 Group 22 is one of many local affiliates of Amnesty

 International USA, which in turn is the United States national

 of the worldwide Amnesty

 movement.
 Founded in 1961, AI works impartially for the release of all

 prisoners of conscience, fair and prompt trials for political

 and an end to torture and executions (for further information, see the brief

 history and description and the text of the definition

 of human rights).
-Group 22 is both a registered student group at
+Group 22 was established as both a registered student group at